onap/vnfrqts-requirements/docs/Chapter4.rst

    own incremental module.
 That is, the VNF has an incremental module for each {vm-type}.

 c.
-For a given {vm-type} incremental module, the VNF may have
+For a given {vm-type} incremental module, the VNF may have:

    i.
 One incremental module used for both initial turn up and re-used
        for scaling.
 This approach is used when the number of VMs